abhishekkenganal2/React-Advance/README.md

 - `git push origin main`
 If you got error then "Setup SSH".

-Not to Ignite the App use below commands:
+Now to Ignite the App use below commands:
 - `npm init`

 Packages === dependencies.
 - Most important package in project is "Bundler" -> parcel.
 - next `npm i -D parcel`, -D = Dev dependency.

 New project:-
-layoout
+layout
  - header
   - logo
   - nav-items